Euphredes/Phaedrah/README.txt

 twenty-four/seven composed.

 I.
-I chase other behaviors
-as I close in on Phaedrah.

-I.
 dear purple and silver
 I'm your walking blues,
 here and there;
 stay with me and stay true.

 I.
+hunger for more
+of what the street pours...
+be hers evermore
+as the rest nevermores.

+I.
 the fool in me
 doesn't focus on her
-just to see
+just to see:
 I don't stop
  delivering to her.